andrew/ultimate-awesome/README.md

 - [Awesome-Video-Grounding](https://github.com/NeverMoreLCH/Awesome-Video-Grounding) - A reading list of papers about Visual Grounding.
 - [awesome-blogs](https://github.com/rapulu/awesome-blogs) - A curated list of awesome blogs related to programming and tech in general.
 - [awesome-split-learning](https://github.com/splitlearning/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
+- [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [awesome-NLP-Machine-Learning](https://github.com/tjunlp-lab/awesome-NLP-Machine-Learning) - A list of paper & code on machine learning techniques for NLP research, including RL/Self-supervised Learning/VAE/GAN/Meta learning.
 - [awesome-documentation](https://github.com/vipulgupta2048/awesome-documentation) - A curated list of awesome documentation websites ✍️💯.
 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.